Are You the Women Executive in Your First Golf Event?

 No one has to be an expert and the novice golfer can contribute.
 A woman with moderate skills can actually be a bonus to her team.
 Since she does hit from the front tees, even poor shots can roll a long way.
 Additionally, on the putting green, size and strength have very little meaning if you have a good feel for distance.
 Many scrambles are won by women's contributions.

 Since the nature of this golf scramble is teamwork and mutual support.
 It can be a woman's paradise.
-Male chauvinism, which some times underly these outings with women executives can be greatly minimized especially if she doesn't let those issues bother her.
+Male chauvinism, which some times underly these outings with women executive can be greatly minimized especially if she doesn't let those issues bother her.

 If a woman executive wants to hone her skills a little bit, she should practice her putting as much as anything else, especially from 10 feet in.
 She can be a star on the grens and her professional peers will respect both her management abilities and her golfing abilities.
 That after all is one of the motivating factors for her participation.